Learning environment: 21st century learning

 A 21st century learning environment is a learning program, strategy, and specific content.
 All are learner-centered and supported by or include the use of modern digital technologies.
 Many incorporate key components of active learning.

 Blended learning is a learning program in which a student learns at least in part through delivery of content and instruction via digital and online media with greater student control over time, place, path, or pace than with traditional learning.

 Personalized learning is an educational strategy that offers pedagogy, curriculum, and learning environments to meet the individual students' needs, learning preferences, and specific interests.
 It also encompasses differentiated instruction that supports student progress based on mastery of specific subjects or skills.

 21st century skills are a series of higher-order skills, abilities, and learning dispositions that have been identified as being required content and outcomes for success in 21st century society and workplaces by educators, business leaders, academics, and governmental agencies.
 These skills include core subjects (The three Rs), 21st century content, collaboration, communication, creativity, critical thinking, information and communication technologies (ICT) literacy, life skills, and 21st century assessments.

-Digital literacy is becoming critical to successful learning, for mobile and personal technology is transforming learning environments and workplaces alike.
-It allows learning—including research, collaboration, creating, writing, production, and presentation—to occur almost anywhere.
-Its robust tools support creativity of thought—through collaboration, generation, and production that does not require manual dexterity.
-It fosters personalization of learning spaces by teachers and students, which both supports the learning activity directly as well as indirectly through providing a greater feeling of ownership and relevancy.
+Digital literacy is becoming critical to successful learning.
+Mobile and personal technology is transforming learning environments and workplaces.
+It allows learning - including research, collaboration, creating, writing, production, and presentation - to occur almost anywhere.
+Its tools support creativity of thought - through collaboration, generation, and production without requiring manual dexterity.
+It fosters personalization of learning spaces by teachers and students, which supports the learning activity directly and indirectly through providing a feeling of ownership and relevancy.